PujaChowdhury/Dataset-4-Univariate-signal-with-non-stationarity/README.md

 **DATASET**

 Original sampling point of the data is 51200Hz.
-All three datasets contained undersampled data also.
+All three tests contained undersampled data also.

 Test 1: One sine wave signal built from 100, 120, and 150 Hz frequencies with no nonstationary.
 To achieve this, an input signal of 0.25 V is used.